Accessibility Services Student Information

 - Buy your books and take a picture of the receipts.

-- Log in to Accommodate at this link (using your full Merrimack email and the same password as MyMack): ACCOMMODATE LOGIN FOR STUDENTS
+- Log in to Accommodate (use your Merrimack email and password).

 - Click on “Accommodation.”